NI Assembly members divided over mandatory Covid certification scheme

 Health Minister Robin Swann opened a debate, saying he appreciates that a Covid certification scheme is ‘not without its challenges’.

-Northern Ireland Assembly members are divided over a mandatory Covid certification scheme.
+MLAs debated the regulations for several hours to 9pm, but were unable to extend the sitting longer to allow Health Minister Robin Swann to close the debate and for votes to be cast.

+Speaker Alex Maskey said he had been advised there was a danger of the Assembly being in breach of its own rules and potentially facing a legal challenge.

-The scheme requiring people to prove Covid status to gain entry to a range of hospitality venues and large-attendance events was introduced late last month with a two-week grace period to allow businesses to adjust to the new requirements.
+MLAs were divided over the scheme which requires people to prove Covid status to gain entry to a range of hospitality venues and large-attendance events was introduced late last month with a two-week grace period to allow businesses to adjust to the new requirements.

 Patrons wishing to access nightclubs, pubs, restaurants and other licensed premises will need to provide proof of vaccination or a negative lateral flow test result or evidence of a previous Covid-19 infection.